-- If the ice dispenser has not, or will not, be used for a week or more; - If a power failure causes ice in the bin to melt and freeze together; - If the ice dispenser is not used regularly.
+- If the ice dispenser has not, or will not, be used for a week or more; - If a power failure causes ice in the bin to melt and freeze together; - If the ice dispenser is not used regularly. - 1.
+Pull the covering panel out from the bottom and slide it to the rear.

-Lift the signal arm so it clicks into the OFF position.
+2. Lift the signal arm so it clicks into the OFF position.
 Ice can still be dispensed, but no more will be made.

 - 3. Lift the front of the storage bin.
-Pull it out. - 4.
-Empty the bin.
+Pull it out. - Empty the bin.
 Use hot or warm water to melt the ice if necessary.
 Never use anything sharp to break up ice in the bin.
-This can damage the bin and dispenser mechanism. - Wash with mild detergent.
+This can damage the bin and dispenser mechanism. - 5.
+Wash with mild detergent.
 Rinse well.
-Do not use harsh or abrasive cleansers or solvents. - When replacing the bin, make sure it is pushed in all the way.
+Do not use harsh or abrasive cleansers or solvents. - 6.
+When replacing the bin, make sure it is pushed in all the way.
 Push the signal arm down to the ON position to restart ice production.